Building a next-generation cyber workforce.

 The NICE Framework

 The NICE Framework (NIST Special Publication 800-181) is a product from the National Initiative of Cybersecurity Education (NICE), which, in-turn, is led by the National Institute of Standards and Technology (NIST) in the U.S. Department of Commerce.
-The NICE Framework has been designed to establish and define a taxonomy and terminology to describe cybersecurity roles and the knowledge, skills, abilities, and tasks required to adequately perform those roles.
+The NICE Framework has been designed to establish and define a taxonomy and terminology to describe cybersecurity roles and their corresponding competencies (comprised o knowledge, skills, abilities, and tasks required to adequately perform those roles).
 In this context, the publication details 52 specific cybersecurity roles, seven (7) high-level, functional categories across cybersecurity, and 33 more specific specialty areas within the field.

 On May 2, 2019, the Whitehouse released the Executive Order (EO) on America’s Cybersecurity Workforce which strongly encourages the adoption of the NICE Framework across the government, private sector, and academia.

 We often field questions related to the NICE framework.
 Please review the frequently asked questions below.